ISISNeutronMuon/ddf-lakehouse-prototype/docs/source/superset/index.rst

 To view all items of that type within the system click the ``View All >>`` link on the right-hand side of the section header.

+Charts
+^^^^^^

+Charts are one of the central features of Superset.
+Please see the :ref:`superset-charts` documentation for more detail.

 .. include:: ../common_links.rst